They are hurting too.

 The other scenario I touched on earlier was that of arguments.

-Have a sit down with him and try to talk about the problem with a level head.
+Have a sit down with him and talk about it with a level head.

-Your approach should be one of love and understanding.
+Your approach is one of love and understanding.

-You should be humble and even take responsibility for certain things you may have said or done that may have added to the fervency of the argument.
+Be humble and assume responsibility for what you have said or done that has added to the fervency of the argument.

-No argument should go unresolved.
-Have a non-judgmental conversation and settle it.
+Have a non-judgmental conversation and settle whatever arguments come up.

-The more you do this, the less arguments occur.
-This means that he will hurt you a lot less and will ultimately stop.
+This means that he hurts you a lot less and finally stops.